 Thanksgiving has come and gone, and along with it, Black Friday and Small Business Saturday.
 I sincerely hope you all shopped the Small Business Saturday sales.
 Without small businesses like mine, we would live in a large corporate jungle led by the likes of Walmart and other big box retailers.
 Oh, wait!
 We already do!
 Seriously though, I make my living from my business, as do the majority of Americans.
 That’s right, 99% of businesses in America are considered to be small businesses, defined as having less than 500 employees.
-Of that number, 79% are home based businesses like mine.
+Of that number, dig this 79% are home based businesses like mine.
 So every time you shop at a big box store, you are taking income away from 79% of American workers.
 In short: support your local small businesses and buy handmade when you are trying to decide what to buy for Grandma or Aunt Ethel or whoever!

 So you all know how I love to play around with super duos.
 This week I had some metallic forest green super duos I had picked up at a trunk show last year that were just screaming at me to make something resembling a Christmas tree.
 So I started out with my brand new spool of green (yes, green!)
 Wildfire thread that Artbeads has on sale for just $7.19 for a 50 yard spool.
 It matched my super duos perfectly, because you all know how I just hate thread that shows too much on my work!
 Plus, it is a nice neutral, almost camo colored green, that can be used with a lot of other neutral colored beading projects where white or black thread just shows too much.